Skip to main content

 Task states

-A task’s status represents its high-level lifecycle position:
+A task’s status represents its lifecycle position:

 StatusDescription